jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Caveats (in progress)
 * Profits are missing as a key sales metric in this analysis due to the data limitations.
 Profit analysis should be followed.
 * If time and data were available, customer segmentation would have provided valuable insights to help us understand the diverse needs and preferences of our customers.
-* To follow up on underperformance in Q4 2022, we should analyze more recent data from 2023 onward.
+* To follow up on underperformance in Q4 2022, we should analyze more recent sales data from 2023 onward.
 * Improve data integrity and quality.